Malte Amundsen: Rosenborg and loan to Germany

-Return to Denmark
+Vejle

 After a "challenging" 2018, Amundsen returned to Denmark, signing a three-and-a-half-year contract with Vejle Boldklub on 15 January 2019.
 He scored two goals for his new club, the first goal coming in a 2–1 loss versus Skive IK, and the second coming in a 3–2 win against Lyngby, with Amundsen scoring the game winner from outside the box.

-Major League Soccer

 New York City FC

 On 10 February 2021, it was announced that Vejle and New York City FC of Major League Soccer had successfully negotiated a transfer of Amundsen for a reported fee of around ten million Danish Krone.
 During his first year in the United States, Amundsen appeared in 36 games across all competitions, starting in 17 of them.
 On 25 July 2021, Amundsen scored his first goal and got his first assist for the club in a 5–0 drubbing of Orlando City.
 In October he assisted on two goals in the 6–0 thrashing of D.C.
 United.
 Amundsen was part of the squad that won the 2021 MLS Cup, the first in the club's history.

 Columbus Crew

+2023–2024: Title winning seasons

 On 25 April 2023, Amundsen was traded to the Columbus Crew in exchange for a potential figure of up to $500,000 In General Allocation Money.
 He made his first appearance for the Crew on 10 May 2023, starting in a Lamar Hunt U.S. Open Cup win against Loudoun United.
 He scored his first two goals with his new club in back-to-back games, the first in a 2–0 victory versus LA Galaxy on 17 May, and his second in a 3–2 loss versus FC Cincinnati on 20 May.
 At the conclusion of the 2023 season, Amundsen scored 5 goals across all competitions, including a long-range goal against Atlanta United in the playoffs.
-He also provided the game-winning assist to Yaw Yeboah in the MLS Cup Final, where Columbus secured a 2–1 victory, earning Amundsen his second MLS Cup title.
+He provided the game-winning assist to Yaw Yeboah in the MLS Cup Final, where Columbus secured a 2–1 victory, earning Amundsen his second MLS Cup title.

 On 15 August 2024, it was announced that Amundsen had signed a contract extension until 2027.
+Ten days later, he started in the Leagues Cup final, beating Los Angeles FC 3–1, giving Amundsen his second title with the club.
+On 19 October, he scored in the 7th minute of second-half stoppage time, giving Columbus the 3–2 win on the final game of the regular season.
+His low, driven shot came from outside the box.